 If you thought Chinese is a difficult language to learn, you thought right.
 Chinese is one of the oldest, untainted, inaccessible and most fascinating languages in the world.

 Rooted in the most densely populated and largest economy, it’s understandable, and maybe inevitable, that businesses, institutions and individuals are starting to take Chinese seriously.

-Before reading on, make sure you know these 10 facts that make Chinese unique!
+But before reading on, make sure you know these 10 facts that make Chinese unique!

 Squiggles, Strokes and Dashes